steltenpower/PowerGists/README.md

 # PowerGists
 Some PERSONAL cheatsheets for elevator pitch/dialogue to spark interest for value that tech-supported ways of cooperation can deliver.
 Tech jargon, examples, implementation details are for later.
-The content is NOT SUPER SELF-EXPLAINING, as they are core ingredients written for only ME, that I tend to explain in actual communication often in some specific contexts.
+The content is NOT SUPER SELF-EXPLAINING, as they are core ingredients written for only myself, that I tend to explain in actual communication often in some specific contexts.
 Some people still found it useful as such, so I shared it here.

 Organisational first steps towards (data/content) quality and speed:
 ====================================================================